 Mark Twain American Voice in Literature Award

-The contest will promote Mark Twain’s legacy by acknowledging a work that speaks in a uniquely American voice.
+The contest is designed to promote Mark Twain’s legacy by acknowledging a work that speaks in a uniquely American voice.
 The winner is not required to imitate the style of Mark Twain or to write about Mark Twain.

-The Mark Twain House and Museum will accept submissions each year from June 1st through December 1st.
+The Mark Twain House and Museum will accept submissions until January 15, 2019.

 1. Three copies of a single published book must be sent to: